Board of Trustees

-Christian Nielsen is the Executive Director for Live & Learn Environmental Education.
+Christian Nielsen - Executive Director Live & Learn

-He has consulted for the Asian Development Bank, the World Bank, Australian Agency for International Development, New Zealand Aid, European Union, United Nations Development Program, United Nations Childrens Fund, and World Wide Fund for Nature on issues relating to natural resources management, climate change adaptation and mitigation, environmental education and environmental conflict resolution.
+He has consulted for the Asian Development Bank, the World Bank, European Union and United National Development Program on issues relating to natural resources management, climate change adaptation and mitigation, environmental education and environmental conflict resolution.
 He is a Company Director of Social Entrepreneurs International, a global network bringing together social entrepreneurs.

 Derek Mortimer - LL.B, Grad Dip Legal Prac., Grad Cert Dispute Res.

 Admitted to practice in the Supreme Courts of NSW and Victoria.

 Derek Mortimer is principal of DF Mortimer & Associates, a Melbourne based boutique law firm practising exclusively in not-for-profit and charity law.

 Derek has a reputation for patience, diplomacy and fairness when assisting with the resolution of internal disputes within not for profit organisations.
 He is the author of the chapters “Formation” and “Dispute Management” in the Thomson Reuters Not for profit Best Practice Manual (2013) and contributes presentations, articles and submissions to a variety of public forums and peer reviewed journals on matters affecting the practice of not-for-profit and charity law.

 Derek began his professional vocation in not for profit law law in the late 1990’s undertaking a research project in north east Victoria to develop farm forestry microfinance program.
 Derek’s report is called “The Landcare Revolving Loan Fund: a development report”, published by RIRDC.